Resistance economy

 A resistance economy, also known as a resistive economy (اقتصاد مقاومتی) is an economy that tries to circumvent sanctions imposed on the country or region.
 This can involve increasing resilience by substituting local inputs for imported inputs, the smuggling of goods and an increase in barter trade.
 A country may even attempt to turn these pressures into opportunities.
 In some ways sanctioned economies bear some resemblance to an economy on a war or emergency footing.

 Measuring economic activity in nations under sanctions requires different techniques than those used for other countries.

 Terminology

-This phrase first used by Ayatollah Khamenei Supreme Leader of Iran during a meeting with Iranian entrepreneurs as a response to the Western sanctions and subversion policies against Iran in 2011.
+This phrase first used by Ayatollah Khamenei Supreme Leader of Iran during a meeting with Iranian entrepreneurs as a response to international sanctions against Iran in 2011.

 History

 Gaza

-The term was used in relation to the Gaza strip.
-In September 2007, Israel and Egypt imposed a blockade on Gaza, focused on weapons and construction materials that could be used for terrorist purposes.
+The term was used in relation to the Gaza Strip.
+In September 2007, Israel and Egypt imposed a blockade on Gaza.
 At its height, the blockade also limited agricultural imports and exports via Israel.
 Imports and exports via Egypt have been subject to varying Egyptian policies, with Egypt at times also greatly restricting traffic as an "anti-terrorist" measure.
 One 2011 conference paper by Salah R. Agha of the Islamic University of Gaza used the term "resistive economy" to describe the situation.